LawyerCat42069/BRC-420-69/README.md

 BRC-69 is a new standard for Ordinal Inscriptions on the Bitcoin blockchain.
 This Python script provides a method of cryptographically storing an image with embedded metadata on the Bitcoin blockchain as a Bitcoin ordinal.

 The overall scheme involves a parent inscription that contains a JSON file.
 This JSON file indexes all of the child scripts by their Satoshi number and describes all of their metadata.
 The child inscription is a python script containing the image stored as a base64 hash along with metadata embedded via steganography.

-How it Works
 The script performs the following operations:

 Decodes a base64 string to an image.
 Embeds metadata into the image using steganography.